-APOLE S. REN-MAIMON M.D.
+CAROLE S. BEN-MAIMON, M.D.

-Age: 63 Committee Memberships: Other Public Directorships:
+Age: 64 Committee Memberships: Other Public Directorships:

-Director Since: 2020 None Teligent, Inc.
+Director Since: 2020 None None

 Carole S. Ben-Maimon, M.D. has served as a member of the Board since May 2020.
 Dr. Ben-Maimon has served as the President and Chief Executive Officer of the Company since May 2020.
-Dr. Ben-Maimon served as Chondrial's President, Chief Executive Officer and member of the Chondrial Board from December 2016 until May 2020, Prior thereto and from 2014 to 2016, she served as an independent consultant at CSGB Consulting, LLC, where she participated in the evaluation of investment opportunities in the brand and generic industry on behalf of investment firms.
+Dr. Ben-Maimon served as the President, Chief Executive Officer of Chondrial Therapeutics, Inc. ("Chondrial"), with which we completed a business combination with in 2020, and as a member of the Chondrial Board from December 2016 until May 2020.
+Prior thereto and from 2014 to 2016, she served as an independent consultant at CSGB Consulting, LLC, where she participated in the evaluation of investment opportunities in the brand and generic industry on behalf of investment firms.
 Prior thereto, from September 2011 to November 2014, Dr. Ben-Maimon was the President of Global Pharmaceuticals, a subsidiary of Impax Laboratories ("Impax"), which was responsible for Impax's generic business.
 Prior to Global Pharmaceuticals, she served as Senior Vice President, Corporate Strategy at Qualitest Pharmaceuticals, Inc. ("Qualitest") from July 2009 to July 2010.
 Prior to her role at Qualitest, she served as Founder, President and Chief Executive Officer and director of Alita Pharmaceuticals, Inc., an early stage, privately held specialty pharmaceutical company, from September 2006 to June 2009.
 Dr. Ben-Maimon also held executive positions with and served as a member of the board with Barr Pharmaceuticals Inc. ("Barr") from 2001 to 2006, including as President and Chief Operating Officer of Duramed Research, Inc., a wholly-owned subsidiary of Barr, where she led Barr's branded female healthcare business and also served as a member of its board of directors.
 Prior to that, from 1993 to 2001, Dr. Ben-Maimon was at Teva Pharmaceutical Industries in various roles, including being responsible for research and development and public policy in North America from 2000 to 2001.
-Since 2016, Dr. Ben-Maimon has also served as a member of the board of directors and the audit and nominating and corporate governance committees of the board of a publicly-traded pharmaceutical company, Teligent, Inc. Dr. Ben-Maimon also serves on the board of directors of a privately-held pharmaceutical company and on the board of a not-for-profit hospital in Philadelphia, Pennsylvania.
-Dr. Ben-Maimon received her B.S. from the University of Pennsylvania and her M.D. from Jefferson Medical College.
+From 2016 to 2022, Dr. Ben-Maimon served as a member of the board of directors and the audit and nominating and corporate governance committees of the board of Teligent, Inc. Dr. Ben-Maimon also serves on the board of directors of a privately-held pharmaceutical company and on the board of a not-for-profit hospital in Philadelphia, Pennsylvania, Dr. Ben-Maimon received her B.S. from the University of Pennsylvania and her M.D. from Jefferson Medical College.
 She completed clinical and research training in internal medicine and nephrology at Thomas Jefferson University.